VirtCode/hypr-dynamic-cursors/README.md

 ## configuration
 > [!IMPORTANT]
 > **This plugin does not yet support being configured via lua**, and will not load when hyprland is configured that way.
-Lua will first be available supporting Hyprland version `0.55.1` an onward, and the progress for lua support is tracked at [#139](https://github.com/VirtCode/hypr-dynamic-cursors/pull/139).
+Lua will first be available supporting Hyprland version `0.55.1` and onward, and the progress for lua support is tracked at [#139](https://github.com/VirtCode/hypr-dynamic-cursors/pull/139).

 This plugin can be configured in its dedicated configuration section (`plugin:dynamic-cursors`).
 The default values are shown below.
 ```ini